thesheff17/smtc/README.rst

 This will attempt to teach you how to program.

-I will show examples in http://www.python.org/
+I will show examples in python

-You should eveentually see a python prompt with >>>

 ************
 Installation